sebastiansauer/hpstr-jekyll-theme/_posts/2017-01-24-convert_logit2prob.md

 Logistic regression may give a headache initially.
 While the structure and idea is the same as "normal" regression, the interpretation of the b's (ie., the regression coefficients) can be more challenging.

-This post provides a convenience function for converting the output of the `glm` function to a probability.
-Or more generally, to convert logits (that's what spit out by `glm`) to a probabilty.
+This post explains how to convert the output of the `glm` function to a probability.
+Or more generally, to convert *logits* (that's what spit out by `glm`) to a probabilty.

+---
+*Note:* The objective of this post is to explain the mechanics of logits.
+There are more convenient tools out there.
+---

 # Example time